Supreeth Reddy

 Supreeth Reddy is an Indian actor who primarily acts in Telugu-language films.
-He is known for his roles in films like Chatrapati and Maryada Ramanna.
-He played villain, and supporting roles.
+He is known for his roles in films like Chatrapathi and Maryada Ramanna.
+He played villain and supporting roles.

-He also acted in Bollywood in the film Rowdy Rathore, a remake of the Telugu film Vikramarkudu.
+He also acted in the Hindi film Rowdy Rathore, a remake of the Telugu film Vikramarkudu.
 He also played one of the baddies in Aamir Khan's Ghajini.

 Career

 He was interested in films from his childhood.
 He was also a volleyball player in his childhood.
 He missed the auditions for the film Jayam.
 Later he was advised by director Teja to maintain an album.
 He acted in Pawan Kalyan's directorial debut Johnny.
 For the sports film Sye, directed by S. S. Rajamouli, he was trained in Rugby.

-He was first selected as a friend of the Hero Prabhas in Chhatrapati, but his role was changed to Kaatraj, a villain, later.
-This got him a lot of name and fame.
-After that he played villain roles in many films.
+He was first selected in playing a friend of Prabhas in Chatrapathi, but his role was changed to Katraj, a villain, later.
+This got him a lot of name and fame, which, after that, he was typecast in many villainous roles in Telugu films.
 Though he got opportunities as a hero, he did not accept them.
-Personally he likes the acting style of Mohan Babu and Kota Srinivasa Rao.
+Personally, he likes the acting style of Mohan Babu and Kota Srinivasa Rao.